iesfsv/Data-Processing-in-Python/README.md

 ## Schedule (updated Feb 2)

-Here’s your schedule with the semester beginning on February 17th:
+Here's your schedule with the semester beginning on February 17th:

 | WEEK | DATE | L/S | TOPIC | LECTURER | DEADLINE |
 | --- | --- | --- | --- | --- | --- |